 Pregnancy back pain is widely studied, but there’s less research on hip, knee, and foot pain during pregnancy and postpartum.
-A study published in the Journal of Family Practice reports a high occurrence of low body pain among pregnant and postpartum women.
+A study published in the reports a high occurrence of low body pain among pregnant and postpartum women.
 It’s most likely related to changes in the way a pregnant woman moves due to a growing baby belly.

 Try these exercises to help decrease swelling, pain, and discomfort during pregnancy.

 Swollen feet and ankles are common during pregnancy.
 This simple exercise helps increase circulation and blood flow to the feet to decrease swelling and pain.